iamtalwinder/notes/DWM/notes/6-miscellaneous.md

 3. Discuss Discovery driven cube.
 4. What are the efficient methods of cube computation?
 Discuss any one in brief
 5. Define Data cube.
+6. What is Attribute- Oriented Induction? `2 times`

 ### Long